Chlorotoxin-Directed Cell Therapy May Have Useful Mechanism in Glioblastoma

 A novel CAR T-cell therapy may bind with more avidity, rather than affinity, to glioblastoma cells, said Michael Barish, PhD.

-Michael Barish, PhD, spoke with CancerNetwork® about the inspiration for a phase 1 trial (NCT04214392) investigating the feasibility and safety of chlorotoxin-directed CAR T-cell therapy in a small cohort of patients with recurrent glioblastoma.
+Michael Barish, PhD, spoke with CancerNetwork® about the inspiration for a phase 1 trial (NCT04214392) investigating the feasibility and safety of chlorotoxin-directed chimeric antigen receptor (CAR) T-cell therapy in a small cohort of patients with recurrent glioblastoma.
 Additionally, he discussed how the novel agent, which leverages a peptide toxin component of scorpion venom, may offer mechanistic advantages compared with other cellular therapies.

-Barish noted that the research originated from a collaboration with team members including Christine Brown, PhD, deputy director of the T Cell Therapeutics Research Laboratory and professor in the Departments of Hematology & Hematopoietic Cell Transplantation and Immuno-Oncology at City of Hope.
+Barish noted that the research originated from a collaboration with team members including Christine Brown, PhD, deputy director of the T Cell Therapeutics Research Laboratory and professor in the Departments of Hematology & Hematopoietic Cell Transplantation and Immuno-Oncology at City of Hope in Duarte, California.
 Regarding the mechanism of the agent, he described how it may bind with good avidity to glioblastoma cells compared with other modalities, which may limit on-target, off-tumor toxicities.

-Barish is a chair in the Department of Neurosciences/Developmental & Stem Cell Biology at City of Hope.
+Barish is chair in the Department of Neurosciences/Developmental & Stem Cell Biology at City of Hope.

 Transcript: